The Curdridge Country Show

 The show includes a dog show, falconry display, and a vintage car parade There is a horticultural competition with numerous categories.
 Vendor booths sell crafts and other items with demonstrations.

-The show also has side shows such as a coconut shy, plate smashing and tombolas.
+The show also has sideshows, such as a coconut shy, plate smashing and tombolas.
 A barbecue, hog roast and bar provide refreshments.t.
 A traditional barn dance is held on the last Saturday.